11ty/11ty-website/src/docs/permalinks.md

 {% endraw %}{% endhighlight %}
 </eleventy-editor></is-land></div>

-The above is the same as:
+When `permalink` points to a directory, we add `index.html` for you.
+So the above directory permalink is the same as writing this:

 {% codetitle "YAML Front Matter", "Syntax" %}

-<div><is-land on:interaction="touchstart,click,focusin" import="/js/eleventy-editor.js"><eleventy-editor html data-editor-filename="index.html">
+<div><is-land on:interaction="touchstart,click,focusin" import="/js/eleventy-editor.js"><eleventy-editor html data-editor-filename="index.md" style="--width-text: 100%">
 {% highlight "html" %}{% raw %}
 ---
 permalink: this-is-a-new-path/subdirectory/testing/index.html